Bharathhh30/Adobe-Gensolve/README.md

-To Run just clone and commad "Flask run"
+To Run,just clone and
+open terminal type:cd main
+then,
+run command "Flask run"